Permits and Inspections

 The Missouri Department of Natural Resources requires a land disturbance permit when disturbing one acre or more of land by clearing, grading, or excavating.

-If any portion of a common plan of development is sold to a developer for commercial, industrial, or residential use, the new owner must obtain a state permit prior to conducting any land disturbance activity, regardless of the size of disturbance.
+If any portion of a common plan of development is sold to a developer for commercial, industrial, or residential use, the new owner must obtain a state permit prior to conducting any land disturbance activity, regardless of the size of the disturbance.

 Army Corps of Engineers (ACOE) Section 404 Permit (changes made to a waterway or its banks)

-Under Section 404 of the Clean Water Act, any discharge of fill material caused by dredging, dumping, construction, filling, excavation, or other modifications within "Waters of the U.S." will need a permit from the ACOE.
-This includes work that takes place in, under, or over water or wetlands adjacent to "Waters of the U.S." such as the Missouri River.
-Waters of the U.S. include rivers, creeks, streams, ditches, lakes, ponds, and wetlands.
+Under Section 404 of the Clean Water Act, any discharge of fill material caused by dredging, dumping, construction, filling, excavation, or other modifications within "Waters of the US" will need a permit from the ACOE.
+This includes work that takes place in, under, or over water or wetlands adjacent to "Waters of the US" such as the Missouri River.
+Waters of the US include rivers, creeks, streams, ditches, lakes, ponds, and wetlands.
 You may need a permit to work on your own property.

 For other permits, visit Resource Management.